 We operate our vessels in markets that have historically exhibited seasonal variations in demand and, as a result, in charter rates.
-This seasonality may result in quarter-to-quarter volatility in our results of operations, which could affect the amount of dividends, if any, that we pay to our stockholders from quarter to quarter.
-The market for marine drybulk transportation services is typically stronger in the fall and winter months in anticipation of increased consumption of coal and other raw materials in the northern hemisphere during the winter months.
+This seasonality may result in guarter-to-guarter volatility in our results of operations, which could affect the amount of dividends, if any, that we pay to our stockholders from guarter to guarter.
+The market for marine drybulk transportation services is tupically stronger in the fall and winter months in anticipation of increased consumption of coal and other raw materials in the northern hemisphere during the winter months.
 In addition, unpredictable weather patterns in these months tend to disrupt vessel scheduling and supplies of certain commodities.
 This seasonality could have a material adverse effect on our business, financial condition and results of operations.